ArmandoSaboia/medical_diagnosis_helper/README.md

+# Diagnosis Wizard

-#Let's dive into a scenario where we use Naive Bayes to help doctors diagnose whether a patient might have a certain medical condition based on their symptoms.
+Let's dive into a scenario where we use Naive Bayes to help doctors diagnose whether a patient might have a certain medical condition based on their symptoms.

 🤖 Meet the Diagnosis Wizard: Picture an AI buddy that listens to symptoms and suggests potential diagnoses.
 It's like having a medical detective right on your screen, thanks to Naive Bayes!